sabnanih/sabnanih.github.io/_posts/2020-05-25-IMDB-TV-Show-Analysis.md

 ![Image](/images/fig3b.png)

 I also look at variation in $$\delta$$ by genre.
-Each title in IMDB dataset can be associated with maximum of 3 genres. in Fig 4a below, we can see that *Animation* and *Documentary* shows tend to have higher $$\delta$$ compared to other genres and thus are more overrated.
+Each title in IMDB dataset can be associated with maximum of 3 genres.
+In Fig 4a below, we can see that *Animation* and *Documentary* shows tend to have higher $$\delta$$ compared to other genres and thus are more overrated.
 Note that since each TV show can have 3 genres, the outlier TV shows can be represented by a maximum of 3 points on this plot.

 {% include fig4a.html %}